Don’t overbuy: How to save money on your Internet service

 Do you need speeds above 25 Mbps?

-The FCC recommends broadband download speeds of at least 25 Mbps for typical online activities.
+The FCC’s Household Broadband Guide recommends download speeds of at least 3 Mbps for typical online activities for one user.
 Video streaming uses the most bandwidth on your network.
-In order to be able to download and view video streaming clear and interruption free, Netflix recommends that you should have a 25 Mbps connection (at your TV or device) to stream their highest quality video – Ultra HD or 4K.
-In theory, if you have a 100 Mbps internet connection, you could simultaneously stream four 4K movies with ease.
-But if your TV is across the house from your internet gateway/router, your TV could be getting speeds far below the recommended speeds for streaming.
+To stream video that’s clear and interruption free, Netflix recommends that you should have a 15 Mbps connection (at your TV or device) to stream their highest quality video – Ultra HD or 4K.
+In theory, if you have a 100 Mbps internet connection, you could simultaneously stream six 4K movies with ease.
+But if your TV is across the house from your internet gateway/router, or if your Wi-Fi becomes congested, your TV could be getting speeds far below the recommended speeds for streaming.

 The bottleneck – your WiFi connection